dilaverakin/kelimelerin/README.md

 # fun way to learn vocabulary

-An application that will let the user study and enrich his vocabulary
+An app that will let the user study and enrich his vocabulary in a fun way!